 Donald Judd: Variations on a Theme

-Variations on a Theme showcases Untitled, 1977–78, 16 etchings by Judd from the Museum’s permanent collection.
+Variations on a Theme showcases Untitled (1977–78), a series of 16 etchings from the Museum’s permanent collection.

 Though he resisted the title, Donald Judd (1928–1994) was a towering figure in the Minimal art movement of the 1960s and 1970s.
-He created three-dimensional works in series, which engage the space around them.
-As with many of his Pop Art and Minimalist contemporaries, Judd had his art factory-produced.
+As with many of his Pop Art and Minimalist contemporaries, Judd created works that engage the space around them.

-Though this exhibition focuses solely on his prints, Judd extended his scope from artwork to furniture and architecture.
+Throughout his career, Judd extended his practice from two- and three-dimensional fine art to furniture and architecture.
 One of the first artists to convert a former industrial loft into a living and work space in SoHo, Judd later purchased abandoned army barracks in Marfa, Texas, as a space to work outdoors and to contend with the desert landscape itself.
-These goals were not just aesthetic, but also deeply rooted in environmental concerns.
-Like reusing industrial space and materials in the production of his art, his Marfa project was twinned with the burgeoning environmental preservation movement of the 1970s.
+His goals were not just aesthetic but deeply rooted in environmental concerns.
+In addition to reusing industrial space and materials in the production of his art, Judd’s Marfa project was twinned with the burgeoning environmental preservation movement of the 1970s.